bangbay/wp-user-avatar/readme.txt

 == Advanced Settings ==

 You can change the HTML structure of the WP User Avatar section on your profile edit page by using the functions <code>wpua_before_avatar</code> and <code>wpua_after_avatar</code>.
-By the default, the avatar code is structured like this:
+By default, the avatar code is structured like this:

 `
 <h3>Avatar</h3>